 Whenever possible, the Executive Headteacher or Chair of Governors will discuss any concerns with the complainant informally before applying an 'unreasonable' marking.
 If the behaviour continues, the Executive Headteacher will write to the complainant explaining that their behaviour is unreasonable and ask them to change it.
-For complainants who excessively contact Xxx Primary School causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
+For complainants who excessively contact the school involved causing a significant level of disruption, we may specify methods of communication and limit the number of contacts in a communication plan.
 This will be reviewed after six months.

 In response to any serious incident of aggression or violence, we will immediately inform the police and communicate our actions in writing.
-This may include barring an individual from Xxx Primary School.
+This may include barring an individual from that specific school.